skellis46/slipbox/pressure, stress and strain - the body in time.md

 I started (and continue) to get the sense that this work was out of touch.
 That all this work.
 Disconnected.

 Trying to make sense of the scale of this fleeting, fragile, rapacious human body.
 Pressure.
 Force.
 Stress.
 Strain.

-[[Magnason - On Time and Water#^f0cae3]] -- purposelessness.
-Focus on the empty.
-But to build these practices so that they touch the earth lightly.

-> blinded by the excess of clarity [@merton-1954-elected p.30]
-- to do with climate; to do with now-ness, and individualism.

-PaR - expansion.
-Blossoming.
-Products.
+That when I start to reflect critically on the work I'm doing, and while taking into account the scale of time, of individualism, of now-ness, of personal ambition, and most pressing of all the climate emergency, I start to wonder, what might a body-based practice be in the long now?
+In deep time? as if "blinded by the excess of clarity" [@merton-1954-elected p.30]

 Limitation.
 Narrow the attention.
 The resources.
 To touch the earth and our bodies on it lightly.
+But what do I mean by _scale of time?_

 #### The game of people we loved and were loved by